runelangseid/hassio-futurehome2mqtt/README.md

 ## About

-The [Futurehome FIMP](https://github.com/futurehomeno/fimp-api) to MQTT add-on allows you to integrate the Futurehome Smarthub with Home Assistant by using the local MQTT broker inside the hub.
+This [Futurehome FIMP](https://github.com/futurehomeno/fimp-api) to MQTT add-on allows you to integrate the Futurehome Smarthub with Home Assistant by using the local MQTT broker inside the hub.

-While it is possible to configure Home Assistant agains this MQTT protocol directly is a lot of work, and auto discover is out in the blue.
+While it is possible to configure Home Assistant the FIMP protocol directly is a lot of work, and auto discovery is not possible.

 This addon work as a bridge between the [FIMP protocol](https://github.com/futurehomeno/fimp-api) and the MQTT message system prefered by Home Assistant.
+In most cases the representation of the components talk directly via MQTT.
+However, due to limitations in the Light component of HA these devices are bridged though separate MQTT topics handled by this addon.
+At least I'm unable to do it without.

 The author of this addon recognize that this integration should be solved by a custom platform component for Home Assistant, but the bridge approach was used